-Media-savvy experts and real-world experience
+Media-savvy experts with real-world experience

 SFA’s mass communication professors bring decades of professional experience into the classroom.
-They’ve written books and been published in national newspapers and magazines like USA Today, Family Circle, Texas Monthly, Texas Highways and Texas Parks and Wildlife.
+They’ve written books and been published in national newspapers and magazines like USA Today, Family Circle, Texas Monthly, Texas Highways, and Texas Parks and Wildlife.
 They are former political speechwriters and media researchers, award-winning authors and photographers.

 As a mass communication student, you’ll work side-by-side with faculty members.
-You will gain valuable insights and experiences in the classroom and through hands-on work in the student-run radio and TV stations, the campus newspaper and yearbook and the multimedia labs.
+You will gain valuable insights and experiences in the classroom and through hands-on work in the student-run radio and TV stations, the campus newspaper and yearbook, and the multimedia labs.